-Independent Auditor's Report on Compliance for the Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance
+Independent Auditor's Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance

-To the Board of Education Moore Norman Technology Center School District No. 17 Norman, Oklahoma:
+To the Board of Education Moore Norman Technology Center School District No. 17 Norman, Oklahoma

-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-Opinion on the Major Federal Program
+Opinion on Each Major Federal Program

-We have audited Moore Norman Technology Center School District 17's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on Moore Norman Technology Center School District No. 17's major federal program for the year ended June 30, 2022.
-Moore Norman Technology Center School District No. 17's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Moore Norman Technology Center School District No. REvised17's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on Moore Norman Technology Center School District No. 17's major federal programs for the year ended June 30, 2024.
+Moore Norman Technology Center School District No. 17's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, Moore Norman Technology Center complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2022.
+In our opinion, Moore Norman Technology Center School District No. 17 (the District) complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2024.

-Basis for Opinion on the Major Federal Program
+Basis for Opinion on Each Major Federal Program